klezovics/fe-study-plan/PLAN.md

 - useContext
 - useReducer
 - custom hooks as a way to extract and reuse logic across components
+- chakrai-ui hooks
-- chakrai-ui hooks, use-hook package and custom hook libraries
+- use-hook library & other hook libraries

 ## Libs
 - React Query & 1 alternative